'Masenate Mohato Seeiso

-'Masenate Mohato Seeiso (born Anna Karabo Motšoeneng, June 2, 1976) is Queen consort of Lesotho as the wife of King Letsie III of Lesotho.
+'Masenate Mohato Seeiso (born Anna Karabo Motšoeneng, June 2, 1976) is Queen of Lesotho as the wife of King Letsie III of Lesotho.
 She was the first commoner in modern history to marry into the royal family of Lesotho.
 Since becoming queen, she has become the patron of several charities and has worked to promote the work of projects related to HIV/AIDS.

 Early life

 Queen 'Masenate Mohato Seeiso was born Anna Karabo Motšoeneng at Maluti Adventist Hospital in Mapoteng in the Berea District, the eldest daughter of the five children of Thekiso Motšoeneng and his wife 'Makarabo.
 She was christened Anna in the Roman Catholic Church.
 In 1990 Queen 'Masenate enrolled at the Machabeng International College in Maseru and studied there until 1996, completing an International General Certificate for Secondary Education and an International Baccalaureate Diploma.
 While attending college, she took party in community service with the Angela School for the Disabled and Centre for the Blind.
 In 1997 she attended the National University of Lesotho (NUL) and where she studied for a Bachelor of Science degree; her studies were interrupted by her relationship with King Letsie III of Lesotho.

 She is a French language learner at the Alliance Française.